FarrelAD/Flutter-AI-Chat-App/README.md

 # flutter_ai_chat

-This project demonstrates how to integrate the AI model [`google/gemma-2-2b-it`](https://huggingface.co/google/gemma-2-2b-it) from Hugging Face into a Flutter mobile application.
+This project demonstrates how to integrate the AI model [`google/gemma-2-2b-it`](https://huggingface.co/google/gemma-2-2b-it) from Hugging Face into a Flutter application.
 The app functions as a chatbot, allowing users to ask questions and receive AI-generated responses.
 The AI model is accessed through HTTP requests using the Hugging Face Inference API, and the responses are displayed in markdown format within the app.

 ## Getting Started